Vidya023/Data-science-projects/README.md

 * **Data Preparation and Transformation**: Gain experience in transforming and preparing data for analysis, including indexing categorical variables and aggregating transaction data.

-* **Country-Specific Analysis**: Learn how to perform association rule mining for different subsets of data (in this case, by country) and compare results across these subsets.
+* **Feature Analysis**: Learn how to perform association rule mining for different subsets of data (in this case, by country) and compare results across these subsets.

 * **Metrics Interpretation**: Understand key metrics like support, confidence, and lift, and how they are used to evaluate the strength of association rules.